Reach-Above/reach-above.github.io/mapathon.md

             id: 'local',
             title: 'Our Local Rides',
             image: '',
             description: 'Almost everyday we got outside and rode our bikes.
-The darker and wider the line colour the further the ride',
+The darker the red and wider the line the further the ride',
             location: {
                 center: [-78.68791, 43.91651],
                 zoom: 13.06,